finos/morphir-elm/docs/morphir-elm-commands-processing.md

 > It is worth mentioning that only messages/data is sent between NodeJS and Elm
 > and Elm notifies NodeJS when something goes wrong, or when the process is complete
 > via commands and subscriptions.

+The following ports are used: <br />
+1. jsonDecodeError - this is used to receive possible jsonDecode error from Elm <br />
+2. packageDefinitionFromSource - this is used to receive send the source files, morphir.json and cli options to Elm [CLI.elm](https://github.com/KindsonTheGenius/morphir-elm/blob/main/cli/src/Morphir/Elm/CLI.elm)  <br />
+3. packageDefinitionFromSourceResult - this is used to receive the package definition results from elm.

 The entry point responsible for the exposing ports to NodeJS can be found [here](https://github.com/finos/morphir-elm/blob/main/cli/src/Morphir/Elm/CLI.elm).